fair-search/fairsearch-fair-for-elasticsearch/demo/README.md

 Elasticsearch will run on the port 9200 per default.

 ### Install the Plugin
 Download the the snapshot build of the plugin [fairsearch-1.0-es6.2.4-snapshot.zip](https://github.com/fair-search/fairsearch-elasticsearch-plugin).
 This is just one way to get the current build of the plugin.
-See [README.md](README.md) for other options.
+See [our readme](https://github.com/fair-search/fairsearch-elasticsearch-plugin/blob/master/README.md) for other options.
 We will assume that we downloaded the plugin snapshot to the directory `C:\Users\Downloads\`.
 Navigate to the bin folder of your Elasticsearch folder:
 ```